-DA201 - Dental Assisting Externship (180 Clock Hours / 6.0 Quarter Credit Hours)
+- Dental Assisting Externship (180 Clock Hours / 6.0 Quarter Credit Hours) DA201

-- Prerequisites: DA101, DA102, DA103, DA104, DA105, DA106, DA107, and DA111. - Description: The pass/fail externship gives each student the opportunity to apply their education in a real-world dental office while remaining supervised by program faculty and externship coordinator and guided in further development of the skills learned in class.
-Externs will work in one or more general and/or specialty dentistry offices for a total of 180 hours.
+- Prerequisites: DA101, DA102, DA103, DA104, DA105, DA106, DA107, and DA111. - general and/or specialty dentistry offices for a total of 180 hours.

 Each extern will be expected to perform in accordance with the professional standards taught at Northwest Career College.
 Upon completion of this externship, each dental assisting student will have been exposed to the real world of dental assisting.
 A select number of local dental offices have been selected for their ability to successfully assist our students in their development through careful observation and teaching through hands-on training.